-The use of connections within the unit, or other points in the shower circuit, to supply power to other equipment i.e. extractor fans, pumps etc. will invalidate the guarantee.
+WARNING: The use of connections within the unit to supply power to other equipment i.e. extractor fans, pumps etc. will invalidate the guarantee.

-DO NOT switch on the electricity supply until the cover has been fitted.
+DO NOT switch on the electricity supply to the shower until the cover has been fitted.